Contact us whenever you need it!

 Your county and city may levy their own sales taxes besides state sales taxes.
 Ensure you're paying all required taxes by contacting your state's Department of Motor Vehicles.

-If you are selling your car, a bill of sale records the transfer of ownership.
-A used car bill of sale shows the transaction terms and serves as written proof that you sold the car.
-It is wise to complete a bill of sale form even if it is not state law where you live if you plan to sell your car privately.
+It is recommended to complete a bill of sale form even if it is not state law where you live if you plan to sell your car privately.
 Also, you will need a bill of sale since your local DMV will need to see proof of purchase.

 Some states require a motor vehicle bill of sale form; others do not.
 Even if only for your personal records, anyone who buys or sells a vehicle needs a bill of sale.
 Private used car dealers use bills of sale.